HOYEH/HOYEH/README.md

 - 👋 Hi, I’m @HOYEH
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on creating an application to assist cyber security
-- 📫 How to reach me ...
+- 📫 How to reach me dejiabidemi@gmail.com

 <!---
 HOYEH/HOYEH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.